thomased/thomased.github.io/research.md

 ### Sexual selection, and predicting the direction of evolution

 How are intersexual differences in sensory ecology reconciled with the fact that males and females largely share a genome?
 To what extent do signals and sensory systems coevolve?
 Can we predict the trajectory of signal evolution from knowledge of viewers and/or viewing  environments?
 I am keen to understand how social and natural selection interact to shape phenotypic evolution at large.
-As part of this work, I am also testing whether particular phenotypes—such as brilliant [structural colours](https://www.google.com/search?tbm=isch&as_q=structural+colour+butterfly)—may be inherently favoured due to, for example, their suitability for encoding biological information (e.g. mate quality), or their unrivalled salience in predictable visual environments.
+As part of this work, I am also testing whether particular phenotypes—such as brilliant [structural colours](https://www.google.com/search?tbm=isch&as_q=structural+colour+butterfly)—may be inherently favoured due to, for example, their suitability for encoding biological information (e.g. mate quality), or their unrivalled salience in chaotic visual environments.